 Because fire code deals with life safety, changes frequently coincide with major disasters that take lives.
 For example, in 2003 a fire at The Station nightclub in Rhode Island killed 100 patrons and injured 187.
 After this tragedy, the NFPA made sweeping changes regarding sprinkler systems and crowd control in similar venues.
 Likewise, the creators of other national codes take fatalities and injuries from home fires into account when creating residential smoke alarm requirements.

 As an example, we mentioned in our last post that houses built in 1997 or later require smoke alarms in every bedroom.
 Many fires start in bedrooms, and the detectors in hallways often do not detect smoke in time for the homeowner to escape.
-This code change addressed a growing number of tragedies that could have been prevented with additional smoke protection.
+This code change addressed a growing number of tragedies that could have been prevented with additional smoke detection.
 In addition to reacting to tragic events, the NFPA changes fire code based on public input and changes in technology.

 Common Misconceptions About the Fire Code